mmahdi98/traffic_analyser/README.md

 2.  **Callback:** For every packet passing the filter, `packet_handler` extracts IP headers.
 3.  **Update:** `traffic_table_update` is called to atomically increment the packet count and byte volume for the specific flow in the hash table.

+## ❓ Troubleshooting

+-   **"Error: Interface 'xyz' not found":**
+    Ensure the interface name is correct by running `ip link` or `ifconfig`.
+The name must match exactly (case-sensitive).

+-   **"PCAP Error: ...":**
+    If you see permission errors, ensure you are running the executable with `sudo`.
+Promiscuous mode requires root privileges.

+-   **"Error: Duration must be a positive integer":**
+    The duration argument accepts only whole numbers (seconds).
+Decimals or letters are not allowed.

 ## 📜 License

 MIT License.